 Some wills include a no-contest clause, also called an “in terrorem” clause.
 This provision states that if anyone files a lawsuit challenging the will’s validity, they will receive nothing from the estate.
 While this may a powerful deterrent, only some states recognize this clause so it may not be allowed in the state where the will is probated.

 To protect your will from being contested, even if you have limited assets, the best strategy is to have your will professionally drafted by an estate planning attorney.
 Further, complex estates should not use the $99 cookie-cutter will option.
-It is best to work with an estate planning and asset protection attorney who can help protect you and your family with estate planning that meets your needs.
-Using an attorney can help protect you and your estate from future legal challenges while helping you think through who you want to inherit your money and property, and how each person should receive what they inherit.
+You should work with an experienced estate planning and asset protection attorney.
+Using professional legal help can protect you and your estate from future legal challenges.

-If you would like to discuss drafting a will here in Nevada, talk with the estate planning attorneys from Michaelson & Associates.
+If you would like create or update your will, contact us to meet with one of our attorneys.
 Give us a call at 702-731-2333 to schedule a consultation.